HNadeem3/FYP---001159116/README.md

 # FYP---001159116
 Project by Hasher Nadeem.

+Please note that the code for the web app is in the master branch.

 This project aims to build a product to help CISOs.

 Sections for the project report: